Architecture

 Deploying Control-Plane in your own environment

-- New network + New cluster - This is the simplest setup.
+Following scenarios are supported in the provided terraform code.
+You can find the requirements for each scenario in each cloud provider section:- New network + New cluster - This is the simplest setup.
 The TrueFoundry terraform code takes care of spinning up and setting up everything.
 Make sure your cloud account is ready with the requirements as per your cloud provider page

 - Existing network + New cluster - In this setup, you come with your own VPC and truefoundry terraform code takes care of creating the cluster in the same VPC.
 Do make sure to adhere to the existing VPC related requirements mentioned in your cloud provider page